Tiiiger/QPyTorch/README.md

 example replication of [WAGE](https://arxiv.org/abs/1802.04680) in a downstream repo [WAGE](https://github.com/Tiiiger/QPyTorch/blob/master/examples/WAGE).
 We also provide a list of working examples under [Examples](#examples).

-A more comprehensive write-up can be found [here](https://arxiv.org/abs/1910.04540)

 *Note*: QPyTorch relies on PyTorch functions for the underlying computation, such as matrix multiplication.
 This means that the actual computation is done in